Ace of Base: 1987–1992: Formation

-1992–1994: International success and Happy Nation/The Sign
+1992–1994: International success with Happy Nation and The Sign

 Following the success of "Wheel of Fortune" in Denmark, the group continued to work on new music.
-After hearing Kayo's "Another Mother" in a record store – a top 20 hit in Sweden in 1990 – Jonas and Ulf decided that it was the exact sound they wanted to create.
+After hearing Kayo's "Another Mother" in a record store – a top-20 hit in Sweden in 1990 – Jonas and Ulf decided that it was the exact sound they wanted to create.

 In early 1992, they sent producer Denniz PoP a demo tape that included a song titled "Mr. Ace".
 Initially, he was not particularly impressed, but the tape became stuck in the cassette player of his car.
 As a result, he had to listen to it repeatedly and gradually realized the song's potential.
 Although he had lost the band's contact details, when they called him a few months later, he invited them to his SweMix studio to re-record the song in July 1992.
 The song was eventually titled "All That She Wants" and, upon its release at the end of August, it quickly ascended to No. 1 on the Danish chart, while the previous single remained at No. 2.
 Eager to release an LP for the Christmas market, Mega Records pressured the band for an album, which was recorded and mixed in just a few weeks.

 The album, Happy Nation, was released on 2 November 1992, in Denmark, and its success generated interest throughout Europe.
 A pan-European license was signed with Metronome/PolyGram (now Universal Music), but the American division declined to pursue the band.
 Within a few months, "All That She Wants" reached No. 3 in Sweden and spent eight weeks at No. 1 in Germany.
 In various European countries, "Happy Nation" and "Waiting for Magic" were released as additional singles following the album's release.

 In May 1993, "All That She Wants" solidified its European success by topping the charts for three weeks in the United Kingdom.
 However, despite Mega Records's efforts to secure a distribution deal in the United States, the response was always the same: "This band will never work in the States."
 Eventually, Clive Davis, founder of Arista Records, heard the song playing on the radio whilst on vacation on his yacht, and rushed to sign a licence with Mega for the Americas.
 In October and November 1993, "All That She Wants" reached No. 2 on the Billboard Hot 100, as well as in Australia.